coreybutler/productionline/README.md

 The entire process can then be run using `npm run build`.

-## Standard "Make" Process

-It is worth looking at the source for the `make()` method.
-By default, this method will copy assets from the source to destination and minify CSS/JS.
-This can and often will be overridden with logic suitable for your build process (example: adding transpilation or code concatenation).

 ## Extending the Production Line

 This is the most anticipated use case, since most build processes are unique in some manner.

 Basic ES 2016 class extension is the easiest way to create a custom build tool.
 The builder queues tasks using an internal  [shortbus](https://github.com/coreybutler/shortbus) instance, accessible via `this.tasks`.
-Once all tasks are queued, the build process should be run.
+Once all tasks are queued, the build process can be run.

 ```js
  const ProductionLine = require('productionline')